-It will be important to do certain specific and practical things to help your children adjust to the break-up of the family.
+It will be important to do certain specific and practical things to help your children adjust to the breakup of the family.
 These are things you can do, both as the custodial parent (the parent living with the children) and the non-custodial parent (the parent living apart).

 - Encourage and support your children's relationship with your ex-spouse as well as yourself.
-Separation and divorce often cause intense, negative emotions.
-However, it is important not to criticize your ex-spouse or undermine his/ her authority. - You and your ex-spouse should remember that, although you are no longer married, you will still be linked together for many years as parents.
+Separation and divorce often cause intense, negative emotions between spouses.
+However, it is important not to criticize your ex-spouse or undermine his/ her authority.
+You and your exspouse should remember that, although you are no longer married, you will still be linked together for many years as parents.
 You, therefore, still need to cooperate with each other to meet your children's needs. - Share needed information with your children.
 Talk openly about custody arrangements, visiting times and other schedules.
 Respect your children's right to know about decisions made on their behalf.
-To some extent, what your children need to know will be based on their ages. - Keep your children's routines in place.
+To some extent, what your children need to know will be based on their ages.
+For example, a pre-teen child will not benefit from hearing about mortgage rates, RRSPs or fine points of family law, but a teenager might ask you questions about these things.
+The key is to avoid putting an extra burden on your children by sharing all your personal and financial worries with them. - Keep your children's routines in place.
 Do your best to maintain their regular schedules, especially in the time immediately after the separation, For example, both parents can work together to see that their children still get to their Saturday morning hockey practice or ballet lesson.
-Within these routines, allow them to make as many choices as reasonably possible. - Keep your promises, be reliable.
+Within these routines, allow them to make as many choices as reasonably possible.
+Young children can be allowed to choose which clothes to wear for the day and which toys to play with at a given time.
+Older children can be given the freedom to choose which sports to play and to set their own times for visiting the non-custodial parent. - Keep your promises, be reliable.
 Your children will need to know they can rely on you.
 If you have promised to take them on a picnic next Saturday, make sure you do not let other things get in the way.
 A promise to "pick you up from football practice Wednesday night" should be treated very seriously. - Let your children grieve the loss.
 Recognize that your children will experience all the emotions that you have, and they will talk to their friends as you will have talked to yours.
 Allow time for them to talk to you about how they feel, and listen without interrupting.
 Be honest about your feelings when you are asked.
 Your honesty will give them permission to be honest about their own emotions.